2025 Best Cars with Lane Keep Assist in Australia

 What are Lane Departure Warnings?

-Lane departure warnings, otherwise known as lane departure alerts use the same onboard sensors to map out your position inside of a lane.
+Lane departure warnings, otherwise known as lane departure alerts, use the same onboard sensors to map out your position inside marked traffic lanes.

 If the system detects that you're on a trajectory moving outside of the lane, the system will alert the driver with audible warnings played inside the cabin, while some systems even offer up haptic feedback through the steering wheel.